 Bob Margolis had three types of cancers, including stage four HPV throat cancer.
-Bob passed away on September 21, 2016 but shared his story earlier with HPVandME.
+Bob passed away on September 21, 2016 after he shared his story with HPVANDME.

 The article below is reprinted with author’s permission, originally published on Yahoo!
 Sports, December 25, 2007

 The world of NASCAR is a traveling circus, and I love being a part of it.
 I’m on the road for 30-plus a year covering races from California to New Hampshire and everywhere in between.

 Yeah, it can be a grind, being away from home, away from my family, but when I’m at the track, I’m alive.

 For the last year, though, my life has been on hold.
 I haven’t been to the track since the Pepsi 400 in July.
 It wasn’t by choice.

 About 13 months ago, I was covering one of my favorite races of the year, the Dickies 500 at Texas Motor Speedway.
 Texas is one of my favorite spots on the circuit.
 It’s where I get to see some old friends, eat a great meal at my buddy Rick Stein’s steakhouse and, best of all, write about some of the best racing of the season.